cadullms/az-cont-opts-demo/demosteps/demosteps.md

 in folder ui:

-az acr build --registry cadullacr --image azcontoptions:v0.2 .
+az acr build --registry cadullacr --image azcontoptionsui:v0.4 .

 show in the portal, show "run instance" and "deploy in web app" in context menus, explain that this needs admin login enabled

+explain patching with acr tasks

+in folder worker:

+az acr build --registry cadullacr --image azcontoptionsworker:v0.4 .

 ### Use ACI to run a web image